togarha/python_geotag/README.md

    - Map automatically centers to fit all tracks
    - Track information shows below the map

+3. **Switch Map Provider**:
+   - Use the "Map:" dropdown to switch between OpenStreetMap and Google Maps
+   - Tracks are redrawn automatically on the new map

 ### Large Photo View

 1. **Navigation**:
    - Click ‹ / › buttons or use arrow keys
    - Photos maintain sort order from thumbnail view
+   - Map preserves zoom level when navigating between photos

 2. **Viewing Information**:
    - Left side: Full-size photo
    - Top right: EXIF metadata
-   - Bottom right: Interactive location map
+   - Bottom right: Interactive location map with coordinate legend

+3. **Map Provider Selection**:
+   - Use the "Map:" dropdown to switch between OpenStreetMap and Google Maps
+   - Current zoom and center position are maintained

+4. **Coordinate Legend**:
+   - 🔴 EXIF: GPS coordinates from camera
+   - 🔵 GPX: Coordinates matched from GPX tracks
+   - 🟡 Manual: User-set coordinates (draggable)
+   - 🟢 Final: Active coordinates (follows cascade logic)

-3. **Geotagging**:
+5. **Geotagging**:
-   - View existing coordinates (EXIF, GPX, Manual)
+   - View existing coordinates from all sources
    - Click anywhere on map to set manual location
-   - Drag green marker to adjust position
+   - Drag yellow marker to adjust position
+   - Manual marker appears with green final marker ring around it
    - Click "🗑️ Delete Manual Marker" to remove manual location
+   - Final coordinates automatically fall back to GPX or EXIF when manual is deleted

-4. **Automatic GPX Matching**:
+6. **Automatic GPX Matching**:
    - When a photo opens, if no GPX coordinates exist
    - System searches GPX tracks for points within ±5 minutes of capture time
    - Closest match is automatically assigned
+   - Final coordinates update accordingly

 ## Data Structure